Vasugi2003/WorkWallet/README.md

 **WORK WALLET**
 ## Overview
-The **WORK WALLET** is a Java console application designed to help track and manage piecework earnings on a weekly basis.
+The **WORK WALLET** is a Java console application designed to help track and manage checking work earnings in a textile induatry on a weekly basis.
 It allows users to record daily production data, calculate weekly earnings, and organize records efficiently.
 The application connects to a MySQL database for persistent data storage and retrieval.

 ### Features
 1. **Add Data**: Enter daily records of production, including date, day, and the number of pieces completed.